Generic selectors

 Arena Thun is the final Women's Euro stadium, referred to as Stockhorn Arena outside of UEFA and FIFA competitions, was opened in 2011 and with a capacity of a little over 10,000, is the smallest venue that will be hosting matches at the tournament.
 It is the home of FC Thun and has also been previously used to host Switzerland national team matches in the past.

-The stadium will host three matches at Euro 2025, which are as follows:
+The stadium will host three matches at Euro 2025:

 Freelance football writer with experience writing for multiple digital platforms, such as GIVEMESPORT.
 Recently graduated from Portsmouth University with a media studies degree - completing a dissertation on the evolution of sports journalism in the process.
 He has a love for Arsenal Football Club and a passion for football as a whole.